-In It Takes Two the classic gameplay of two small protagonists making the dangerous but exciting journey around your average suburban house is once again brought to life.
+It Takes Two adopts the classic gameplay of two small protagonists making the dangerous but exciting journey around your average suburban house.
 The difference is that Hazelight Studios have given this trope a dose of ‘Alice in Wonderland‘: It’s more like the petit duo have entered the magical, fantasy reality of Rose’s imagination.

-Once these two enter the tree, however, they stumble into the midst of a territorial war between a squirrel army (complete with a war-hardened general squirrel), and a swarm of ferocious wasps.
+Once they go inside the tree, however, they stumble into the midst of a territorial war between a squirrel army (complete with a war-hardened general squirrel), and a swarm of ferocious wasps.
 After being convinced that May and Cody are not enemy spies, the squirrels agree to help the couple reach the bedroom window in exchange for their help with bringing down the wasp queen (who also happens to be a robot because… why the hell not).